AGN accretion and black hole growth across compact and extended galaxy evolution phases: The distribution of black hole accretion rates for galaxies with different structural and star formation properties

 \section{The distribution of black hole accretion rates for galaxies with different structural and star formation properties}

 In this section, we use the Bayesian methodology of \citet{aird_x-rays_2017,aird_x-rays_2018} to measure the probability distributions of AGN accretion rates within our different galaxy samples, i.e. the probability density (per dex in accretion rate) of hosting an AGN of a given accretion rate.
 Our measurements are based on the hard X-ray imaging and fully incorporate the information from both detected sources and non-detections.
 The expected contribution to the X-ray emission from galactic processes (i.e. high- and low-mass X-ray binary populations within a galaxy, rather than a central AGN) is accounted for as an additional background component, as described in appendix~B of \citet{aird_x-rays_2018}.
 Based on these accretion rate probability distributions, we are able to provide robust estimates of the X-ray AGN fraction \emph{to well-defined limits} that are corrected for incompleteness due to the varying sensitivity limits of the \textit{Chandra} imaging, both within and between fields.
 Accounting for the effects of incompleteness, galactic processes, and non-detections is vital to determine meaningful and robust measurements of the true AGN fraction within galaxy populations.
 Section~\ref{sec:mainresults} presents our primary results for the exSF, cSF, cQu and exQu galaxy populations.
+A number of tests to check the robustness of these results are described in Appendix~\ref{appendix:robustness}.
 In Section~\ref{sec:refined} we repeat our analysis in more refined bins in central stellar mass density to further explore the dependence of AGN activity on \sigone \emph{within} each of the four galaxy populations.
-In Section~\ref{sec:robustness} we carry out a number of tests to establish the robustness of these results.